aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/050-loadbalancer-addon.md

 :::
 <!-- prettier-ignore-end -->

-We can see that this addons will be installed, if we provide the label **enable_aws_load_balancer_controller** with **true** value.
+We can see that this addon will be installed if we provide the label **enable_aws_load_balancer_controller** with **true** value.

-If we remember how we created the addons-applicationset, we have a way to pass several valueFiles, that can be used to change the default value depending on the context:
+If we remember how we created the addons-applicationset, we have a way to pass several valueFiles that can be used to change the default value depending on the context:

 ```bash
 cat $GITOPS_DIR/platform/bootstrap/addons-applicationset.yaml | grep value
 ```

-That should output
+That should output:

 <!-- prettier-ignore-start -->
 :::code{showCopyAction=false showLineNumbers=false language=yaml highlightLines='9'}